SnehaRachel/FSA-for-recognizing-simple-Noun-Phrases-in-French-using-Prolog-/README.md

-# FSA for recognizing simple Noun-Phrases in French using Prolog
+# FSA for recognizing simple Noun Phrases in French using Prolog
 The FSA is non-deterministic.
 The start state is 1 and the final (accept) state is 3.
 The supported word categories are determiners, wh-determiners, quantifiers, common nouns, proper nouns, adjectives (occuring before and after the noun), prepositions and conjunctions.

 A sample lexicon has been included.